 - Revolution: Charlie Matheson starts out as this with a crossbow.
 However, she has mostly stopped using it in favour of guns around episode 10.

 - Also, Orion, a fellow hunter and possibly the only man she respected.
 According to the most popular version, he either hunted with her and came close to winning her heart, but earned the enmity of Gaea when he threatened to hunt every beast on Earth, and was killed by a giant scorpion sent by the Earth Goddess.
 Upon Artemis' request, Zeus placed Orion in the heavens as a constellation, who also bestowed the same honor upon the scorpion (as a memorial to the hero's death), where it was known as Scorpio from then on.
+The constellation Orion immediately dims when Scorpio shows itself - he's fleeing from the creature.

 - Houyi from Chinese Mythology.
 This dude was essentially a combo of Hercules and Robin Hood on steroids.
 He was able to take out nine Suns with arrows.
 And would have taken out the tenth and final Sun if it weren't for the Emperor reminding him that we still need at least one sun to survive.